You will need the following build tools installed at a minimum:

 enableFilter property set we are now able to filter any column by clicking the column

 "hamburger" to the right of a column (visible when hovered over).
 Note that in this example we're filtering the

 We've only scratched the surface with what you can do with the Grid - please refer to the full set of features on the left hand navigation for an idea of what's on offer, but below we show a feature rich example:

 cell renderer's to show data in a visually friendly way, demonstrates

 column grouping as well as using

 example is only scratching the surface - we've only just gotten started with with ag-Grid can do!

 Please read the More Details section next to get a deeper understanding

-how to use ag-Grid and React, as well as the options in installing dependencies and accessing the
+of how to use ag-Grid, as well as the options in installing dependencies and accessing the